aquib-sh/debian-post-installation-guide/debian_guide.md

 4) run `apt install firmware-realtek` to install realtek firmware for wifi, bluetooth, etc
 5) run `apt install printer-driver-all cups` to install printer drivers
 6) restart your system using `shutdown -r now`

+### Changing resolution
+Resolution can be changed through display settings in GNOME but after setting `nomodeset` the gdm login screen is of lower resolution to solve this we will copy the monitors.xml file to gdm configuration. <br/>
+`cp /home/<user>/.config/monitors.xml /var/lib/gdm3/.config/`
+<br>replace the <user> with your username.

 ## Pinkish display problem after upgrading to Debian Testing with Nvidia